 What is your cancellation policy?

 The cancellation fee is generally the deposit amount.
 The exact terms and details are in the contract that you will have an opportunity to review.

 I’ve never cancelled on a client before.
 But if I ever need to cancel, I’ll refund anything you already paid.
 The exact terms and details are in the contract that you will have an opportunity to review.

 Mentalists and magicians both create magical outcomes, so they are both commonly referred to as magicians.
 However, mentalists and magicians create magic in different ways.

 A mentalist specializes in psychological games, whereas a magician oftentimes relies upon dexterity.
 Whereas a magician might use sleight of hand to find your card, a mentalist will use mind games to determine which card you thought of.

 Similar to a magic show, my show is highly interactive and engaging with the audience.
 Audience members will be joining me on stage throughout the event.

 Why are you called a “security mentalist” and not just “mentalist”?

-Many of my demonstrations are based on security concepts.
-I use game theory, math, and other techniques to predict and influence the future.
+Many of my demonstrations are based on security concepts and can also be used as part of a security awareness program.
+I use game theory, math, and other techniques to understand, predict, and influence people.
 For example, I use interrogation techniques to perform a truth or lie detection.